33 Frugal After-School Snacks Every 90s Kid Survived On

 21. Raisins

 The little red box of raisins was everywhere in the 90s: lunchboxes, pantry shelves, the bottom of every mom’s purse next to a loose peppermint.
-A box was a self-contained, pre-portioned snack decades before that was a marketing term.
+A box was a self-contained, pre-portioned snack decades before that was a marketing term, and long before anyone was ranking which pantry foods practically last forever.

 Getting the last raisins out was a full engineering problem.
 They welded themselves into the corners of that tiny cardboard box, and every kid developed the same solution: tap it, shake it, then give up and pry them loose with a finger.